Ivanich41/Simple-Wireguard-script-for-linux-systems/README.md

 ```
 chmod +x ./Start.sh
 ```
-Or properties button by cliking Right Mouse button at file:
+Or properties button by clicking right mouse button at file:

 *(There is a KDE Plasma interface in the example.
 It may differ depending on your Desktop Enviroment )*